Dr. Dawood Farahi

 Farahi's vision for academics is similarly innovative.
 Seeing that the nation is experiencing a critical shortage of teachers and researchers in the areas of science, mathematics and technology, Farahi created the New Jersey Center for Science, Technology and Mathematics (NJCSTM), which provides full scholarships to students interested in these exciting and rewarding careers.
 The program moved into its state-of-the-art research facility in the fall of 2010.

 Another landmark in Kean's history was made when the University's first ever doctoral program was approved by the New Jersey Commission on Higher Education.
-The Doctorate of Psychology in Professional Psychology: School Psychology enrolled its first cohort of doctoral students in the fall of 2008 with an expected increase to 60 by the 2011-2012 academic year.
-The program will go a long way towards meeting the demands of the marketplace, as the United States Bureau of Labor Statistics reports an increase of 63,000 job openings for school psychologists in New Jersey by the year 2012.
-The University has since added a second doctoral program in Educational Leadership that began in 2009.
+The Doctorate of Psychology in Professional Psychology: School Psychology enrolled its first cohort of doctoral students in the fall of 2008.
+The University added a second doctoral program in Educational Leadership that began in 2009.

 Farahi has employed new initiatives for the creative arts at Kean, centralizing all related programs under the new School of Visual and Performing Arts, which offers 12 full-time tuition scholarships to talented students.
 In addition, Farahi has made the University's Wilkins Theatre a hub of community activity, and redeveloped a chapel in the University’s graduate college into the truly spectacular Enlow Recital Hall and recording studio.
 All the while, he has kept an eye on serving the community by offering programs such as Senior Night Out, which provides free tickets to performing-arts events to local senior citizens.

 Under the leadership of Farahi, Kean University completed a $30 million capital campaign, Transforming Lives: The Campaign for Kean University.
-The campaign will help fund the next generation of educational programs, scholarship and fellowship initiatives, endowment components and other capital endeavors.
+The campaign helped fund the next generation of educational programs, scholarship and fellowship initiatives, endowment components and other capital endeavors.

 Farahi has ushered in a new era in Kean athletics with the centerpiece being the 3,500 seat Harwood Arena and the renovated D'Angola gymnasium which features the University's health and wellness center.
 Farahi has also expanded the seating at the Alumni Stadium, making it the premier location to host high school state championships, as well as the Pride Bowl.
 In 2007, the Kean Baseball team garnered the University's second ever national championship by sweeping the Division III national finals.